C-essential surfaces in (3-manifold, graph) pairs: Definitions

 If a $\Gamma$-bridge surface is stabilized, boundary stabilized, meridionally stabilized, or meridionally boundary stabilized we will say that it contains a {\em generalized stabilization}.

 A $\Gamma$-bridge surface is called {\em cancellable} if there is a pair of bridge disks $D_i$ on opposite sides of $H$ such that $ \emptyset \neq (\bdd D_1 \cap \bdd D_2) \subset (H \cap T)$.
 If $|\bdd D_1 \cap \bdd D_2|=1$ we will call the bridge surface {\em perturbed}.
-Unlike the case when $T$ is a 1-manifold, a perturbed bridge surface cannot necessarily be unperturbed by an isotopy.
-If neither of $\bdd D_i$ contains a vertex of $T$, then a new bridge surface $H'$ for $(M,T)$ can be found so that $|H'\cap T| < |H \cap T|$.
-If both $\bdd D_1$ and $\bdd D_2$ contain a vertex of $T$ then a simpler bridge splitting does not necessarily exist.
-However, in this situation $T$ often has a ``perturbed level edge'' (see below).
-Lemmas \ref{Lem: Unperturbing 1} and \ref{Lem: Unperturbing 2} provide more details on when perturbed bridge splittings can be unperturbed.
+Unlike the case when $T$ is a 1-manifold, a perturbed bridge surface cannot necessarily be unperturbed by an isotopy as that may result in edges that are no longer trivially embedded.
+The pair $\{D_1,D_2\}$ is called the {\em associated cancelling pair of disks}.